ali8137/ecommerce-backend/README.md

 ## 📌 Authorship & License

 This project was created by **[Ali Mezher](https://github.com/ali8137)**.
-If you use this project, please provide proper credit by linking back to this repository.

 📜 **License:** This project is licensed under the [MIT License](LICENSE).